PierBover/roots-svelte-router/README.md

 // Navigate to a path
 navigate('/about');

-// Navigate but replace current history item instead of pushing a new route navigate({
+// Navigate and replace current history item instead of pushing a new route navigate({
   path: '/about',
   replace: true
 });

-// Navigate and don't scroll to the top navigate({
+// Navigate but don't add the change to the history navigate({
   path: '/about',
+  addToHistory: false
+});

+// Navigate but don't scroll to the top navigate({
+  path: '/about',
   scrollToTop: false
 });

-// Navigate and scroll to an id navigate({
+// Navigate and scroll to an id afterwards navigate({
   path: '/user/settings',
   scrollToId: 'password-form'